 At Nixon Peabody, Phil has served in many prior leadership roles, including, Chair of the Business Department and on the firm’s Management Committee.
 Phil currently leads the firm’s nationally acclaimed Private Equity practice group.
 This is a dynamic and experienced group comprised of private equity lawyers around the firm, ranging in skills from fund formation, to transactions, to representing portfolio companies, to resolving claims among investors.

 Phil is a frequent lecturer and presenter on the latest trends in mergers and acquisitions, business strategies and issues most important to CEOs, CFOs and general counsel.
-Phil is also a former president of the local bar association and is active in his community, currently serving on the board of the Granite State Children’s Alliance and having previously served on a number of nonprofit boards.
+Phil is also a former president of the local bar association and is active in his community, currently serving on the boards of the Granite State Children’s Alliance and the Derryfield School, and previously having served on a number of nonprofit boards.
 In 2015, Phil co-founded a bank called Primary Bank, a full service community bank located in Bedford, NH.

 What do you focus on?